 When you’ve lived through the stress of helping your teenager prepare for exams, not to mention the investment of time and money you’ve made in their entire educational journey, it’s natural for parents to feel tense about exam results.

-Your teenager has their own stress and worry about the results they’ve received in their exams and by showcasing your own fears and concerns, or displaying a high level of anticipation and excitement about receiving the results, you will only be adding to the stress in your child.
+However, your teenager has their own stress and worry about their results, and by showcasing your own fears and concerns, or displaying a high level of anticipation and excitement about receiving the results, you'll only be adding to their stress.

 To help you get through the results period, try these practical tips: